Kids bring the ideas, we bring a process to turn them into something real.

 They’ll build things, they’ll connect ideas.
 If their project calls for it, they’ll assemble some code.

-They’ll use some low-tech and high-tech (think cardboard to 3D printing) construction techniques, and we’ll delve into electronics and physical computing with introductory microcontrollers (think sensors, lights, motors, and boards like the BBC micro:bit)…
+They’ll use some low-tech and high-tech (think cardboard and sewing to laser cutting and 3D printing) making techniques, and we’ll delve into electronics and physical computing with introductory microcontrollers (think sensors, lights, motors, and boards like the BBC micro:bit)…

 but it’s not about that.